Indiana Child Car Accident Injury Lawyer

 Violent collisions can cause extreme harm to a young body that is still growing and developing.
 Car accidents involve the crushing metal of vehicles that weigh thousands of pounds, a great force equal to the speed of both vehicles and dangerous conditions like glass that can pierce their skin and projectile items that can hit them during the collision.
 Due to these factors, some of the most common car accident injuries children suffer include the following:

 - Head injuries – Due to their position in the vehicle and their shorter height, head injuries are the most common child car accident injury.
 Infants are more likely to suffer concussions while toddlers may experience head fractures due to the differences in their developmental stage.
 Some head injuries cause permanent brain damage, which can potentially and permanently alter your child’s development, mobility, memory, and personality.
+In these cases, reach out to a child brain injury lawyer.

 - Neck injuries – Young passengers can suffer from a broken neck, whiplash, or other debilitating neck injury.